Kayak Paddle Feathering: What is It and Why does it Matter?

 Why Does Feathering Matter?

-- When you’re in windy conditions.
-When you paddle into a strong headwind, feather the paddle and adjust your wrists so the blade that’s out of the water is always flat to the wind instead of broadside.
-You’ll notice less wind resistance and, therefore, less fatigue.
+When you’re in windy conditions.
+When you paddle into a strong headwind, you can feather your paddle and adjust your wrist position so the blade that’s out of the water is always flat to the wind instead of broadside.
+You’ll notice less wind resistance and therefore less fatigue over a few hours on the water.

 - On the other hand, if the wind’s at your back, you may want the wind to catch your blade since it’ll push you forward a bit with each stroke.
 So in that case, don’t feather.

-- Many paddlers find feathering to be easier on their wrists for long days of touring or fishing, especially in high-angle paddling.
-This is something you’ll want to experiment with.
+Many anglers find feathering is easier on their wrists for long days of fishing, especially with the high-angle paddling necessary for pulling your loaded kayak through the water.
+This is something you can experiment with.
 Try it and see how it works for you.
-If you have unlimited feathering options, try different angles and see what you like.
+Try different angles and see what you like.
+Do your wrists feel better after time with an offset angle?
+If yes, you can feather routinely.

-- If speed and efficiency are important—say in racing or a fishing tournament—feathering could give you a slight edge in paddling speed.
+- If speed and efficiency are important—say during a fishing tournament—feathering could give you a slight edge in paddling speed on windy days.
+It could also save you some fatigue over the day.

 Feathering isn’t a matter of right or wrong, but of preference.
 Experiment the next time you’re out in your kayak…the next several times.
 Try it in different conditions and see if it helps you.

 If it does, great!
-If you don't like it, that's fine, too.
+If you don't like it, that's fine, too—but it's sure nice to have the option.

 What paddle questions can we help you with?
 Contact our friendly Customer Service team today: 715-755-3405 or bbinfo@bendingbranches.com